-There are loads of providers out there who are willing to accept mortgage applications from freelancers, contractors and company directors – but they all use different criteria to assess your suitability for a loan.
-You need to be sure that you’re not only accessing the best rate and terms, but that you’re approaching mortgage providers with a proven track record of lending to people in a similar position.
+Plenty of mortgage lenders are willing to accept applications from freelancers, contractors, company directors, and all kinds of self employed applicants – but they all use different criteria to assess your suitability for a loan.
+You need to be sure that you’re accessing the best rate and terms and approaching mortgage providers with a proven track record of lending to people in a similar position.

 What to consider when applying for a Buy to Let mortgage

-A Buy to Let (BTL) mortgage is designed for people who are looking to purchase additional property and rent it out in order to make a profit on their initial investment.
-In the UK, there are no limits on how many properties one person can own – so, as long as you understand your responsibilities and duties as a landlord, it can be an incredibly lucrative way to generate capital.
+A Buy to Let (BTL) mortgage is designed for people who are looking to purchase additional property and rent it out to make a profit on their initial investment.
+In the UK, there are no limits on how many properties one can own – so as long as you understand your responsibilities and duties as a landlord, it can be incredibly lucrative to generate capital.

 Buy to Let mortgages have been notoriously difficult to obtain in the past due to stringent income and affordability checks, not to mention volatile markets.
 For the best chance of success, it’s important to explore all your available options before making a decision on which lender to use.